gvwilson/buildtogether.tech/src/process/index.md

 To start our exploration of the longer feedback loops in [%f feedback-loops %], let's look at a process that nobody uses, but which appears in almost every textbook.
-It's called the [%i "waterfall model" "process!waterfall" %][%g waterfall_model "waterfall model" %][%/i%], and it divides development into a series of discrete phases, each of which is completed before the next begins:
+It's called the [%g waterfall_model "waterfall model" %][%i "waterfall model" "process!waterfall" %], and it divides development into a series of discrete phases, each of which is completed before the next begins: